ATBHK Newsletter for November 2024

 Welcome to the latest edition of our newsletter, designed especially for the dedicated supporters and friends of the Association for Teaching Black History in Kentucky.…

-The Association for Teaching Black History in Kentucky, based at Berea College, collaborates with public schools, community organizations, and nonprofits across the state to ensure that the rich social, historical, and cultural contributions of Black Kentuckians are recognized and integrated into the teaching of both state and national history.
+The Association for Teaching Black History in Kentucky, based at Berea College, collaborates with public schools, community organizations, and nonprofits across the state to ensure that the rich social, historical, and cultural contributions of all Kentuckians are recognized and integrated into the teaching of both state and national history.

 WHO WE SERVE